What Are The 5 Great Lakes

 • Investing in research and monitoring: Understanding the effects of climate change and other factors is critical.

-• Protecting and restoring habitats: Creating and preserving vital habitats along the shorelines is paramount.
+• Protecting and restoring habitats: Creating and preserving vital habitats along the shorelines is critical.

 • Promoting public awareness and engagement: Educating the public about the importance of the Great Lakes and encouraging responsible behavior is key.